- Designed to safely deliver drugs.

 About ST-001 nanoFenretinide

-- Once in the bloodstream, ST-001 nanovesicles bind to the cancer cell surface
+• Once in the bloodstream, ST-001 nanovesicles bind to the cancer surface and penetrate the cell.

 ST-001 is Clinical Trial Ready